Study skills

 Study skills or study strategies are approaches applied to learning.
 Study skills are an array of skills which tackle the process of organizing and taking in new information, retaining information, or dealing with assessments.
 They are discrete techniques that can be learned, usually in a short time, and applied to all or most fields of study.
 More broadly, any skill which boosts a person's ability to study, retain and recall information which assists in and passing exams can be termed a study skill, and this could include time management and motivational techniques.

 Some examples are mnemonics, which aid the retention of lists of information; effective reading; concentration techniques; and efficient note taking.

-Due to the generic nature of study skills, they must, therefore, be distinguished from strategies that are specific to a particular field of study (e.g. music or technology), and from abilities inherent in the student, such as aspects of intelligence or learning styles.
+Due to the generic nature of study skills, they must, therefore, be distinguished from strategies that are specific to a particular field of study (e.g. music or technology), and from abilities inherent in the student, such as aspects of intelligence or personality.
 It is crucial in this, however, for students to gain initial insight into their habitual approaches to study, so they may better understand the dynamics and personal resistances to learning new techniques.

 Historical context

 Study skills are generally critical to success in school, considered essential for acquiring good grades, and useful for learning throughout one's life.
 While often left up to the student and their support network, study skills are increasingly taught at the high school and university level.

 The term study skills is used for general approaches to learning, skills for specific courses of study.
 There are many theoretical works on the subject, including a vast number of popular books and websites.
 Manuals for students have been published since the 1940s.

 In the 1950s and 1960s, college instructors in the fields of psychology and the study of education used to research, theory, and experience with their own students in writing manuals.
 Marvin Cohn based the advice for parents in his 1978 book Helping Your Teen-Age Student on his experience as a researcher and head of a university reading clinic that tutored teenagers and young adults.
-In 1986, when Dr. Gary Gruber’s Essential Guide to Test Taking for Kids was first published, the author had written 22 books on taking standardized tests.
+In 1986, when Dr. Gary Gruber's Essential Guide to Test Taking for Kids was first published, the author had written 22 books on taking standardized tests.
 A work in two volumes, one for upper elementary grades and the other for middle school, the Guide has methods for taking tests and completing schoolwork.